BRTC Sports Club: Hiatus

+Professional league era

 In 2025, encouraged by BRTC Chairman Md Tazul Islam and club president Dr. Anupam Saha, the club confirmed its return to domestic football by meeting the professional licensing criteria required to participate in the country's second-tier league, the Bangladesh Championship League.
 The club president also stated that they would aim to form a team capable of qualifying for the Bangladesh Premier League and would seek potential players from among their 5,000 employees.
 This marks the first time the club will participate in a professional league since the introduction of the Premier League in 2007 and the Championship League in 2012.